GitGuardian/ggtools/team-mapping-gitlab-gitguardian/README.md

 - `GITGUARDIAN_INSTANCE` - The URL of a self-hosted GitGuardian instance.
 Just the scheme and hostname: https://gitguardian.example.com
 - `SEND_EMAIL` - Defines whether we should send an email to users when sending invitations
+- `REMOVE_MEMBERS` - Defines whether we should delete users from teams if they are not in any Gitlab group
 - `EXCLUDE_ADMIN` - Defines whether we should exclude admin users from sync
 - `DEFAULT_INCIDENT_PERMISSION` - Defines the default incident permission level for team members, defaults to `can_edit`, it's value must be one of :
   - `can_view` : For read permissions